aproxacs/mockHttpServer/README.md

 see example.html and js/example.js file.

 #### mockRequest
-mockRequest is registered to MockHttpServer, and when XHR request comes in to the server, server finds if request is matched to registered mockRequest.
+mockRequest is an endpoint registered to MockHttpServer.
+When XHR request comes in to the server, server finds if request is matched to registered mockRequest.

-Possible options of mockRequest are url, method, headers, data.
-Among them, url is mandatory.
+Possible options of mockRequest are `url`, `method`, `headers`, and `data`.
+Among them, only `url` is mandatory.

 `url` : URL of the request. can be String or Reqular Expression.
 It includes query parts.